 Tools like Classcraft’s countdown feature (“The White Mountain”) can even link student’s behavior to points that have meaning for them, such as gaining Experience Points (XP) or Gold Pieces (GP) if they quiet down or losing Health Points (HP) if they don’t.

 The absence of sound can be effective in general.
 Classcraft Ambassador and 7th grade teacher Meagan Frazier told us, “I also play a lot of music in class, so when music is turned off they know to come back.”

 Volume apps can give students an even clearer visual understanding of how much noise they’re making at any given time, which is a useful strategy.

-There are different noise apps out there to choose from, including Classcraft’s Volume Meter, which shows the class volume in real time and enables teachers to set a reward that students gain if they’re quiet (earning XP and/or GP) or a penalty they’ll face if they’re too loud (losing HP).
+There are different noise apps out there to choose from, including Classcraft’s Volume Meter (The Makue Valley), which shows how loud the class is being in real time.
+Teachers can set a reward that students earn if they’re quiet (earning XP and/or GP) or a penalty they’ll face if they’re too loud (losing HP).
 This has real meaning for students since it affects their avatar and their team in the game.

 4) Get clear on what’s ‘too loud’

-Making expectations clear and upfront can keep student behavior on the right track and help you achieve a quiet classroom.
-Rob McKenzie, a 4th grade teacher and Classcraft ambassador from Pennsylvania, says that his elementary school puts up posters so kids understand what voice levels they should be using in different situations.
+Establishing clear expectations upfront can keep student behavior on the right track and help you achieve a quieter classroom.
+Rob McKenzie, a 4th grade teacher and Classcraft Ambassador from Pennsylvania, says that his elementary school usesposters to help kids understand what voice levels they should be using in different situations.
 This strategy can help students course-correct their own behavior to what’s appropriate for a certain setting or activity.

 5) Foster a positive classroom culture